 This spring break safety tip is probably pretty obvious.
-It’s one of the most consistent recommendation for Covid safety.
-Still, it’s worth mentioning.
+It’s one of the most consistent recommendations for COVID-19 safety.
+Still, its worth mentioning.
 Masks become less effective if they are not cleaned properly.

 Always follow travel restrictions and requirements